shea08/shea08.github.io/street.md

 * * *
 ## Virtual Tour Examples

-<a href="https://bensvirtualtours.s3.ca-central-1.amazonaws.com/mimexico/MiMexico.html"> Virtual tour </a> of Minot's best authentic mexican restuarant! -- Mi Mexico
+<a href="https://bensvirtualtours.s3.ca-central-1.amazonaws.com/mimexico/MiMexico.html"> Virtual tour </a> of a great authentic mexican restuarant! -- Mi Mexico

-<a href="hhttps://bensvirtualtours.s3.ca-central-1.amazonaws.com/Margie's/Margie_s.html"> Virtual tour </a> of North Dakota's largest retailer of art glass supplies -- Margie's Art Glass Studio
+<a href="hhttps://bensvirtualtours.s3.ca-central-1.amazonaws.com/Margie's/Margie_s.html"> Virtual tour </a> of Margie's Art Glass Studio

 * * *

-This is an interactive 360 virtual tour for the walking bridge that goes over highway 83.

-<iframe src="https://hwy83walkwaybridge.s3.us-east-2.amazonaws.com/Highway+83+Walkway+Bridge.html" width="600" height="450" frameborder="0" style="border:0;" allowfullscreen=""></iframe>

-* * *

-This is a Google maps and street view update achieved for a local Minot realtor:
+This is a Google maps and street view update achieved for a local realtor:

 After uploading, we can transfer ownership of photos to you.
 All that is needed is a Gmail address.